NotnHeavy/sm-fork/README.md

 # Rubbish PRNG
-This plugin is Linux-only.
-If your servers runs Windows, oh well.
+This plugin is x86-32 Linux-only.
+If your server runs Windows, oh well.

 Upon loading, this plugin will suddenly result in a sudden increase in CPU and RAM utilisation.
 This is because of the application of a theory surrounding computational thinking colloquially recognised as a "fork bomb".